-These provisions would set stricter requirements that go beyond the scope of the SUP Directive. essenscia believes that unilateral additional restrictions create economic distortions between competitive companies in different Member States.
-This may impair the free movement of goods between Member States and put several economic operators at risk, along the value chain.
+These provisions would set stricter requirements that go beyond the scope of the SUP Directive.
+PlasticsEurope believes that unilateral additional restrictions create economic distortions between competitive companies in different Member States.
+This may impair the free movement of goods between Member States.

 The need for the SUP Directive to avoid fragmentation of the EU Single Market was clearly identified by the Commission in its Impact Assessment accompanying the original legislative proposal.
-Such a harmonized approach to implementation of EU legislation is essential to foster investments in innovation and accelerate the transition towards a plastic's circular economy.
+Such a harmonized approach to implementation of EU legislation is essential to foster investments in innovation and accelerate the transition towards a plastics circular economy.